Flake2121/pypycalc/README.md

 # pypycalc

-pypycalc is a pythagorien calculator made in python that calculates pythagorien triples at mass, it is relitively optimised.It  feartures a visualisation system to visualise the triples you "discover".
+pypycalc is a pythagorien calculator made in python that calculates pythagorien triples at mass, it is relitively optimised.
+It features a visualisation system to visualise the triples you "discover".

 There is also included 3x+1 "calculators"